 What Size Tires Should I Get?
 What Pressure Should I Run?

 The next big change in tires came in terms of size and pressure.
 Again, we won’t go too in-depth on why we now know wider and lower pressure (down to a limit) is better (check out this story for more), but gone are the days of a 19mm tire ballooned up to 180psi.
-Now we know that a wider tire in many circumstances has a faster rolling resistance—we saw most pros in Kona this year running 25c tires, and road cyclists are falling mostly into 28c—and we know that a pressure down near 80-90psi depending on weight/tire/application is actually faster.
+Now we know that a wider tire in many circumstances has a faster rolling resistance—we see most pros in Kona running 25c tires, with a few even experimenting on 28c.
+Road cyclists are falling mostly into 28c—and we know that a pressure down near 80-90psi depending on weight/tire/application is actually faster.
 Wider tires also let us run a lower pressure more safely because there’s more distance for the tire to compress before hitting the rim and causing the dreaded pinch flat that is often a symptom of a tire with too little pressure.

 For triathletes, this wider/lower “trend” is an absolute jackpot: A wider tire with lower pressure will make a substantial difference in how much road vibration we feel during the bike leg.
 This can be like the difference between harsh aluminum bars/wheels/frames and something made of carbon that helps give a little bit.
-You’ll be gripping the bars lighter in a more relaxed aero position, and your back and butt will take far less abuse.
+You’ll be gripping the bars lighter in a more relaxed aero position, and your back and butt will take far less abuse without having to spend on fancy carbon.
 Less road fatigue means faster run splits, and that’s all triathletes really want, right?
 Right?

 What Are Tubeless Tires?